 Hands down, this one of our best selling hunter show pads.
 This high-end pad features Fleeceworks’ perfect balance system with removable inserts.
 It’s anatomically correct and versatile.
 The show hunter pad can be used with closed contact and all purpose saddles, and it has pockets for inserts to correct your saddle fit.
 The banded edges help facilitate the closest possible connection between your leg and the horse.

 We love the Wilkers Fleece Edge Saddle Pad with Quilted Center because it is a great show pad with a contoured design and rolled edge.
 It's the perfect show pad for eq riders or for anyone looking to have the ultimate in close contact without sacrificing the comfort of the horse.

 USG saddle pads are always a favorite with dressage riders and jumpers.
-The Baroness is available in dressage and general purpose.
-It features two rows of piping accented by a row of crystals.
 We love the comfort, design, and style of this saddle pad.

 This pad is a perfect option for schooling.
 It’s made from a polyester and cotton blend with a flannel underside, and it’s available in a variety of fun colors.

 If you’re looking to spoil your horse, have we got the saddle pad for you!
 This EcoGold pad offers the most advanced heat dissipation technology and moisture management available with a strategically-placed air vent.
 It also offers fantastic shock absorption and friction protection.